opensearch-project/documentation-website/_observing-your-data/alerting/dashboards-alerting.md

 ## Associating monitors

-You can associate certain monitors with a visualization using the Dashboard interface instead of the plugin page, giving you a single interface to add, view, and edit monitor data.
-You can associate existing monitors and monitors not specific to a per query monitor.
+You can associate certain monitor types with a visualization using the Dashboard interface instead of the plugin page, giving you a single interface to add, view, and edit monitor data.

 #### To associate a monitor

-Continuing with the alerting visualization and dashboard created in the preceding tutorial, associate an existing monitor with a visualization by following these steps.
+Continuing with the alerting visualization and dashboard created in the preceding section, associate an existing monitor with a visualization by following these steps.

 1. From the visualization panel, choose the ellipsis icon ({::nomarkdown}<img src="{{site.url}}{{site.baseurl}}/images/ellipsis-icon.png" class="inline-icon" alt="ellipsis icon"/>{:/}).
 2. Select **Associated monitors**.